M66B/FairEmail/README.md

 Note that F-Droid builds new versions irregularly and you'll need the F-Droid client to get update notifications.
 To get updates in a timely fashion you are advised to use the GitHub release.
-The GitHub release will automatically check for updates on GitHub.
-You can turn this off in the advanced options.

 Because F-Droid builds and GitHub releases are signed differently, an F-Droid build needs to be uninstalled first to be able to update to a GitHub release.